 Do you want to participate in hearing sessions for this policy?
-Yes, I want to take part in a hearing session if I am invited to by the Inspector to participate Have you submitted supporting information?
-All relevant information related to the specific policy or allocation has already been included in the representation.
+Yes, I want to take part in a hearing session if I am invited to by the Inspector to participate Have you submitted Yes supporting information?
+Form (refers to letter) All relevant information related Letter (commenting on policies) to the specific policy or allocation has already been included in the representation.
 However, the links provided may contain additional details, such as images, tables, or tracked changes, if applicable.
-Yes Form (refers to letter) Letter (commenting on policies)